robOcity/ai-course/week-1-introducing-ai.md

     1. **Configure:** We will be using Python 3 for all of our assignments in this class.
 Prepare your development environment by installing Python and and a code editor.

+        1. **Install Python 3**
-        1. Install the latest version of _Anaconda Python 3_ for your operating system from [Anaconda](https://www.anaconda.com/) > Products > Download.
+        Install the latest version of _Anaconda Python 3_ for your operating system from [Anaconda](https://www.anaconda.com/) > Products > Download.
 If you are familiar with Python and are comfortable using pip and pipenv, then use your existing Python installation or create a new one by downloading Python from the [Official Python Site](https://www.python.org/) > Downloads.

-        1. Install a coding editor such as [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/).
+        1. **Install a coding editor**
+        Anaconda Python now offers to install [Visual Studio Code](https://code.visualstudio.com/) as part of it's install.
+It is great choice but there are others such as [Atom](https://atom.io/).
 Both are free and are well documented.

+        1. **Get the starter code**
-        1. Clone or download the [Python Koans](https://github.com/gregmalcolm/python_koans) from [GitHub](https://github.com/).
+        Clone or download the [Python Koans](https://github.com/gregmalcolm/python_koans) from [GitHub](https://github.com/).
+Whichever path you take, this creates a folder on your system with the code in it.

             1. [Installing the Python Koans - Get started using PythonKoans on a Mac: part 1](https://youtu.be/e2WXgXEjbHY)